Every single person has the opportunity to make a positive difference in their community.

 Memorial Hunger Challenge

-The goal in the beginning simple: To create a challenge match that would not only help those facing food insecurity but also encourage others to give generously.
-It was tremendously successful, and ten years later has raised a total of more than three-quarters of a million dollars in support of the DMARC Food Pantry Network.
+The goal in the beginning was simple: To create a challenge match that would not only help those facing food insecurity but also encourage others to give generously.
+It was tremendously successful, and ten years later has raised nearly a million dollars in support of the DMARC Food Pantry Network.

-We are truly grateful to the family of Douglas M. Woods who has decided to carry on his legacy.
-The Doug M. Woods Memorial Hunger Challenge continues ever year during the month of March and area congregations and individuals are encouraged to donate and encourage others to make a positive impact on their neighbors.
+We are truly grateful to the family of Douglas M. Woods who have decided to carry on his legacy.
+The Doug M. Woods Memorial Hunger Challenge continues every year during the month of March and area congregations and individuals are encouraged to donate and encourage others to make a positive impact on their neighbors.

 Take the Challenge